mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_settings/texture.rst

     .. image:: /images/brushes/Krita_2_9_brushengine_texture_06.png

+Auto Invert For Eraser
+    .. versionadded:: 5.3.0

+    Automatically inverts the pattern when the brush is switched into eraser mode.
+If "Invert Pattern" option is enabled, then switching to eraser mode disables inversion.

 Brightness and Contrast
     .. versionadded:: 3.3.1

     Adjust the pattern with a simple brightness/contrast filter to make it easier to use.
 Because Subtract and Multiply work differently, it's recommended to use different values with each: